AndrewTong-Cyber/CCNA-Network-Studies/Notes/SecondLab.md

 = Fast, less reliable, does not check if data arrives = Used when speed matters more (video streaming, gaming, voice calls)

+HTTP (Hypertext Transfer Protocol)
+= The protocol used to load websites
+= When you visit a website your browser uses HTTP

+DNS (Domain Name System)
+= Translates website names to IP addresses
+= When you type google.com DNS finds the IP address for it

+FTP (File Transfer Protocol)
+= Used to transfer files between computers over a network = Like sending files from your computer to a server

 ## PDU Names (Power distribution unit)

 | Layer | PDU Name |